-Mr D attended the accident & emergency department following a cycling accident.
+Mr D attended the Accident & Emergency Department following a cycling accident.
 He was discharged with suspected bruised ribs but died that evening at home from a bleeding spleen.
-Mr D's parents were informed about the incident and the hospital launched an investigation under the duty of candour regulations as it appeared that its actions may have resulted in the death of their son.
+Mr D's parents were informed about the incident and the hospital launched an investigation under the Duty of Candour Regulations as it appeared that their actions may have resulted in the death of their son.
 Mr D's parents had concerns about the treatment but were not sure what to do or whether they wanted to make a complaint.
-They discussed this with the hospital and were given the AvMA leaflet on the duty of candour.
+They discussed this with the Hospital and Mr D's parents were given the AvMA leaflet on the Duty of Candour.